-The romanian mobile market is comprised of several MNOs and VMNOs, of which four have their own networks: Digi, Orange, Telekom and Vodafone.
-The network situation for these MNOs acts as a trustworthy barometer of the network situation in the country.
+The peruvian mobile market is comprised of several operators, of which four have their own networks: Bitel, Claro, Entel and Movistar.
+These four operators together have almost 100% of the mobile market share in Peru.
+Thus, the network situation for these MNOs acts as a trustworthy barometer of the network situation in the country.
 A good knowledge of the network situation also allows the customers to perform fully informed decisions.
-The objective of this report is to provide a summary of the network situation in Romania for these four carriers.
+The objective of this report is to provide a summary of the network situation in Peru for these four carriers.

 This report provides a quick overview of the network situation based on the following KPIs:

 - Disconnection time: time that the users of an MNO have had only emergency coverage or no coverage daily in average, in minutes.

 - 4G and 5G time: time that the users of an MNO have had 4G and, if deployed, 5G coverage (including 5G NSA and 5G SA).

 - 5G penetration and usage: percentage of users that have 5G connectivity and the percentage of time that 5G is actually used.

 - Network status in the Common Coverage Area: an analysis of the network status, based on the signal strength and the signal quality, for the areas where all four MNOs provide coverage.